khaledjendi/SHOPi/README.md

 - [Completed] Clothes listing has pagination inluding capability to change items per page.

-- Viewing favorite items as sticky section on the page with angular animation

 - [Completed] Displaying orders per user (with expand/ collapse orders)

 - [Completed] managing payment cards with facility to sort (rearrange) them by dragging and dropping